Journalist’s death helps to reshape US handling of hostages

 “I wouldn’t be doing this work had everything remained the way it was,” said Foley, who retired from nursing after her son’s capture.
 Though she always thought of doing something more global, “I didn’t expect or ever want to do it in this way.”

 In the five years since her son’s murder, Foley and the foundation she formed in her son’s name have successfully pushed the U.S. government to overhaul the hostage rescue process, advocated legislation to punish kidnappers and pressed for additional attention for thousands of Americans detained unlawfully.
-Through research and public statements, she’s also challenged the conventional wisdom that ransom payments and concessions to captors are inherently counterproductive.
+Through research and public statements, she’s also challenged the conventional wisdom that negotiating with captors and making concessions to them are inherently counterproductive.

 “There was no structure or no accountability to bring Americans home at that point,” Foley said in an interview with The Associated Press, “and how I wished our government had been honest with me that they really didn’t know how, if possible, they could bring him home.
 I really wish they had been more honest.”